collinalexbell/HackMatrix/game-design.md

 - I love that it wwill evolve to help me with robotics
 - I love that it is the first product I've worked on since discovering communication with God
 - I love that it is my last stand.
 That this is the product I have decided will succeed.
+- I love that this is a genre of game no one has attempted

 ## Deadline:
 New Years submit for review.
 Launch on my birthday.